baskarsambandamurthy/testrep/readmejobathon.md

 ## Key points for top score achievement

 1. Understanding of high cardinality of user_id field
-2. Test and Train similarity differences from EDA
+2. Test - Train similarity and differences from EDA
 3. Target Encoding of the user_id field
 4. Tuning parameters of Gradient Boosting algorithm XGBoost
 5. Test Predictions using full train data set with the iterations